DominikLangner/Udacity_FrontEndDeveloper_Project5/README.md

 All tools required go here.
 You would require the following tools to develop and run the project:

-* A text editor or an IDE (like IntelliJ)
+- A text editor or an IDE (like IntelliJ)
-* Mention the other tools required for the project
+- Mention the other tools required for the project

 ### Installation

-All installation steps go here.
+- Install node

-* Installing a particular tool
+- Install the following dependencies by running `npm install`:
-  * Steps to complete it
+  - express

-* Installing another tool
+  - body-parser

 ## Development